Case Study / Geological Data Platform

 The print engine is fully synchronized with the Layer Control Panel to maintain high-fidelity output.
 This ensures "What You See Is What You Get", allowing the final printed map to accurately reflect the active layers and filters configured during the analysis phase.

+I really enjoyed working with Karina on the EGDI data platform.
 Her UX and visual design skills are excellent, but what sets her apart is her ability to truly listen and understand client needs.
+She consistently (and nicely) turns complex requirements into clear and effective user experiences.
+A young talent any team would value.

-— Francesco Pizzocolo, Senior Program Manager,
+Senior Program Manager, TNO